 - Other Documents: There are many other documents that can play a role in your estate planning portfolio.
 In Arizona one that is commonly used is a beneficiary deed.
 This is a document that provides for your real estate holdings to pass to your designated beneficiaries upon your death.
 Transfer on Death or Payable on Death elections are documents that can be put in place at your financial institutions to ensure that your financial accounts can transfer upon the death of the account holder to the individuals specified.
 Finally, taking the time to ensure that your beneficiary elections are in place for any brokerage or investment accounts, life insurance policies or other financial accounts is critical.
 A failure to properly provide for the distribution of any asset could require some form of probate process.

 There are many considerations that you will want to discuss with your attorney when determining if a Trust is appropriate for you.
 Some of the major considerations are family composition, minor children, type and value of assets, real property holdings, dependents or beneficiaries with special needs, provision for pets, charitable contributions, and desire to minimize tax consequences.
 If any of these items are applicable in your personal situation, a Trust may be the right estate planning vehicle for you.

 While we have tried to provide a basic overview and some helpful information regarding the estate planning process, ultimately, your estate planning needs are unique to you and your family.
-That is why Arete Financial Solutions provides a no cost initial consultation for all potential estate planning clients.
+That is why Arete Legal Solutions provides a no cost initial consultation for all potential estate planning clients.
 We encourage you to come into our office and spend some time with a qualified professional who will review your personal circumstances, desires, and needs.
 From there they can recommend a custom-tailored estate plan that will help you reach your overall goals and set you on the path to greater peace of mind and the knowledge that your hard work and efforts will benefit those whom you love after your passing.
 We look forward to speaking with you soon!